 If you put $1.00 of premium into a policy, would you want a policy with 65-cents of cash value or one with 85-cents of cash value?

-This chart shows how long it will take for the cash value to break even with the amount of premium that you paid.
+This chart shows how long it will take for the cash value to break even with the amount of premium paid.
 You can see that if a policy starts at 85% cash value to premium, then the cash value breaks even in just over 2 years.

 However, when the policy starts with only 65% cash value to premium, it takes over 6 years to break even.